rust-lang/rust/src/doc/trpl/closures.md

 ```

 You’ll notice a few things about closures that are a bit different from regular
-functions defined with `fn`.
+named functions defined with `fn`.
 The first is that we did not need to
 annotate the types of arguments the closure takes or the values it returns.
 We
 can: